Royal Prussian Army of the Napoleonic Wars

 The Royal Prussian Army was the principal armed force of the Kingdom of Prussia during its participation in the Napoleonic Wars.

-Frederick the Great's successor, his nephew Frederick William II (1786–97), relaxed conditions in Prussia and had little interest in war.
+Frederick the Great's successor, his nephew Frederick William II (1786–1797), relaxed conditions in Prussia and had little interest in war.
 He delegated responsibility to the aged Charles William Ferdinand, Duke of Brunswick, and the army began to degrade in quality.
 Led by veterans of the Silesian Wars, the Prussian Army was ill-equipped to deal with Revolutionary France.
 The officers retained the same training, tactics, and weaponry used by Frederick the Great some forty years earlier.
-In comparison, the revolutionary army of France, especially under Napoleon Bonaparte, was developing new methods of organization, supply, mobility, and command.
+In comparison, the French Revolutionary Army, especially under Napoleon Bonaparte, was developing new methods of organization, supply, mobility, and command.

 Prussia withdrew from the First Coalition in the Peace of Basel (1795), ceding the Rhenish territories to France.
 Upon Frederick William II's death in 1797, the state was bankrupt and the army outdated.

 War of the Fourth Coalition 1806–1807

 He was succeeded by his son, Frederick William III (1797–1840), who involved Prussia in the disastrous Fourth Coalition.
 The Prussian Army was decisively defeated in the battles of Saalfeld, Jena, and Auerstedt in 1806.
-The Prussians' famed discipline collapsed and led to widescale surrendering among infantry, cavalry, and garrisons.
-While some Prussian commanders acquitted themselves well, such as L'Estocq at Eylau, Gneisenau at Kolberg, and Blücher at Lübeck, they were not enough to reverse Jena-Auerstedt.
+The Prussians' famed discipline collapsed and led to widespread surrendering among the infantry, cavalry, and garrisons.
+While some Prussian commanders acquitted themselves well, such as L'Estocq at Eylau, August von Gneisenau at Kolberg, and Gebhard Leberecht von Blücher at Lübeck, they were not enough to reverse the damage of Jena–Auerstedt.
 Prussia submitted to major territorial losses, a standing army of only 42,000 men, and an alliance with France in the Treaty of Tilsit (1807).

 Reform

 The defeat of the disorganized army shocked the Prussian establishment, which had largely felt invincible after the Frederician victories.
-While Stein and Hardenberg began modernizing the Prussian state, Scharnhorst began to reform the military.
-He led a Military Reorganization Committee, which included Gneisenau, Grolman, Boyen, and the civilians Stein and Könen.
-Clausewitz assisted with the reorganization as well.
+While Heinrich Friedrich Karl Reichsfreiherr vom und zum Stein and Karl August von Hardenberg began modernizing the Prussian state, Gerhard von Scharnhorst began to reform the military.
+He led a Military Reorganization Committee, which included Gneisenau, Karl von Grolman, Hermann von Boyen, and the civilians Stein and von Könen.
+Carl von Clausewitz assisted with the reorganization as well.
 Dismayed by the populace's indifferent reaction to the 1806 defeats, the reformers wanted to cultivate patriotism within the country.
 Stein's reforms abolished serfdom in 1807 and initiated local city government in 1808.

-The generals of the army were completely overhauled — of the 143 Prussian generals in 1806, only Blücher and Tauentzien remained by the Sixth Coalition; many were allowed to redeem their reputations in the war of 1813.
+The generals of the army were completely overhauled — of the 143 Prussian generals in 1806, only Blücher and Bogislav Friedrich Emanuel von Tauentzien remained by the Sixth Coalition; many were allowed to redeem their reputations in the war of 1813.
 The officer corps was reopened to the middle class in 1808, while advancement into the higher ranks became based on education.
 King Frederick William III created the War Ministry in 1809, and Scharnhorst founded an officer's training school, the later Prussian War Academy, in Berlin in 1810.